CCCodes/CCCodes/README.md

 # Hey, didn't see you there!

 My name is Caitlin Chou.
-I am an app developmer and have a passion for making the world a better place🌎.
+I am an app developer and have a passion for making the world a better place🌎.

 ### I stand for ✊
 * Environmental policy and sustainable living